GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (300).md

 **Duration**: Concentration

-**Effect**: You cause a creature to be affixed by a distant hallucinatoon.
+**Effect**: You cause a creature to be affixed by a distant hallucination.
 You choose what it appears as and if it moves.
 The illusion is always perceived as being far away, too distant to reasonably reach.
 The creature attempts a [Prcp] save with a DV equal to the spellcheck result + spell tier to ignore it.
 If it fails it is subject to the illusion for a number of minutes equal to the points of failure (unless the spell ends prematurely) before a new save can be attempted.

 **At Higher Tiers**: When cast at 2nd tier or higher, for each tier beyond minimum, you may choose to either affect an additional creature or increase the range by 10 yards.